 The ‘Endocannabinoid’ system is a biological system that has a number of important roles to play within the human body such as determining the psychological and physical effects of cannabis.
 Here the term “endo” stands for endogenous which means ‘originating within a body’ and the term ‘cannabinoid’ refers to the group of compounds, that can activate this biological system.

-Apart from maintaining the basic functions, this system is also effective in treating different illnesses like tumours, anxiety, Parkinson’s disease, arthritis and chronic pain and due to this, scientists are looking for new and different ways to target this system.
+As well as maintaining basic bodily functions, this system is also effective in treating different illnesses and ailments such as tumours, anxiety, Parkinson’s disease, arthritis and chronic pain and due to this, scientists are looking for new and different ways to target this system.

-Currently, there are two main ways to do this which include medical marijuana and synthetic cannabinoids.
+Currently, there are several ways to do this which include medical marijuana, hemp derived CBD and synthetic cannabinoids.

 Now for some information about the cannabinoids themselves:

 Discussions on cannabinoids can’t be completed without mentioning cannabinoid receptors.
-These are message receivers, and the messages are received in the form of chemical signals which are bound to the receptors to create a characteristic effect within the human body.
+These are message receivers, and messages are received in the form of chemical signals which are bound to the receptors to create a positive effects within the human body.

 The endocannabinoid system has two receptors, known as CB1 and CB2.
-Each of these responds to different types of cannabinoids, but some of the cannabinoids can also interact with both.
-Distribution of both these receptors within the brain and body explains why cannabinoids have positive effects on the body:
+Each of these responds to different types of cannabinoids, but some cannabinoids can also interact with both.
+Distribution of both these receptors within the brain and body explains why cannabinoids have such positive effects on the body:

 You can find more information about these receptors by visiting https://en.wikipedia.org/wiki/Cannabinoid_receptor

-Next, it is important to get information about the endocannabinoids:
+Next, it’s important to get information about the endocannabinoids:

-When someone consumes a CBD Tincture, for example, cannabinoids enter the body and stick around and the endocannabinoid system is then activated for a longer period than usual, encouraging the body to regulate bodily functions for healing effects.
+When someone consumes a CBD Tincture, for example, CBD Ultra’s Hemp Oil, cannabinoids enter the body and stick around and the endocannabinoid system is then activated for a longer period than usual, encouraging the body to regulate bodily functions for healing effects.

 So, in conclusion, it can be said that the endocannabinoid system is a treasure trove for medical professionals, scientists and alternative healing enthusiasts.
-Although a complex system, it plays a major role in different important procedures and also works as a targeted treatment for different types of debilitating diseases.
+Although a complex system, it plays a major role in different important bodily procedures and also works as a targeted treatment for many types of debilitating diseases.

-As CBD is a completely natural, non toxic product that stimulates the endocannabinoid system, the healing benefits can be widespread and unparalleled when it is taken as part of daily health living routine.
+As all CBD Ultra products are completely natural, non toxic products that stimulate the endocannabinoid system, the healing benefits can be widespread and unparalleled when taken as part of a daily healthy living routine.